wasimbaig/espcap/README.md

 + Transport - transport layer which is either TCP (tcp) or UDP (udp).
 + Application - high level Internet protocol such as HTTP (http), DNS (dns), etc.

-Packet layers reside in a JSON section called <tt>layers</tt>.
+Packet layers reside in a JSON section called `layers`.
 Each of the layers reside in a JSON that has the name of the protocol for that layer.
-The highest protocol for the whole packet, which is the application protocol if the packet has such a layer, is indicate by the <tt>protocol</tt> field that is at the sam level as the <tt>layers</tt> section.
+The highest protocol for the whole packet, which is the application protocol if the packet has such a layer, is indicate by the `protocol` field that is at the sam level as the `layers` section.

 Below is an example of an HTTP packet as indexed in Elasticsearch.